isiahmeadows/mithril.js/design/components.md

 Lifecycles are much more streamlined, and there's fewer of them.
 It's bound to inline vnodes, so you can use them literally anywhere without them polluting element or component attributes.
 You capture refs just by capturing the return value of a component It consists of a hyperscript call you use to capture the parent vnode's ref + a few instance hooks:

-- `callback` in `info.whenReady(callback)` is called with the ref after all changes or movement have been committed with this vnode, provided it wasn't removed.
+- `callback` in `info.whenLayout(callback)` is called with the ref after all changes or movement have been committed with this vnode, provided it wasn't removed.
     - Useful for DOM initialization and updating.

+- `callback` in `info.whenReady(callback)` is called after the screen has been updated.
+    - Useful for updating layouts and other computations that don't involve elements.

 - `callback` in `info.whenRemoved(callback)` is called after all changes or movement have been committed with this vnode, provided it wasn't removed.
 It may return a promise to block removal.
 This is also called on parent error but not self or child error.

-- `callback` in `info.whenCaught(callback)` is called on child error.
+- `callback` in `m.whenCaught(callback)` is called on child error.
 The child errors caught and reported include both sync view errors, sync lifecycle errors propagated via `info.throw(e)`, sync event listener errors, and event listener rejections.
 This does *not* get called errors within lifecycle methods, only errors that occur in child components.

 - `info.isInitial()` checks if this is the first render, for easier initialization.